angel-ibm/stro/README.md

 - then, the vector is normalized by dividing it by the L2 norm (Euclidean norm) and so we have a unit vector.
 - finally, we have an embedding which is inserted into a collection in Milvus

-The metadata is tabular information contains additional details about the picture (date, location, weather, exposure, telecope...).The former is what some people would call "unstructured" information and the latter have a traditional structure can be stored in our well-known relational tables.
+The metadata is tabular information contains additional details about the picture (date, location, weather, exposure, telecope...).
+The embeddings (vectors) is what some people would call "unstructured" information and the metadata  have a traditional structure can be stored in our well-known relational tables.

 ### 2. Content generation: graphics and metadata